4/29/2025

 President and Chief Executive Officer

-I'm saying we will continue working with our customers in all their innovation challenges and changes that they need to execute.
-I'm sure more requests are going to come in the future when this tariff situation also settles.
+I'm saying we will continue working with our customers in all their innovation challenges and changes that they need to execute, and I'm sure more requests are going to come in the future when this tariff situation also settles.
 I think people are also hesitant to make a lot of changes when the news are changing every day.

 speaker